How Long does a Car Battery Last With Engine Off

 – Bad connections: The most common cause of bad connections is corrosion on the battery posts.
 This happens when rain or water gets trapped on the posts and causes a chemical reaction that Causes oxidation.
 To prevent this, keep your car covered when it isn’t in use and avoid letting water get near the battery.

-See also When Was the First Car With An Engine Made
+See also Does Car Ac Work With Engine Off

 – Overcharging: Overcharging can also cause a car battery to fail prematurely.
 When you charge your car battery too high, the cells in the battery can become damaged.
 This will create Idlib sulfate crystals inside the cell which can short out the cell and cause it to die.